MS1034/pattern-matching/docs/about-model.md

 # Our Thought Process and How we Arrived at an Implementation

 First things first, we need to define some constraints of the problem.
-Considering `n` clients having at most `m` symbols, the worst case benchmark combinations will be of the complexity `O(n*m!)`. (*you're welcome to do the math!*)
+Considering `n` clients having at most `m` symbols, the worst case benchmark combinations will be of the complexity `O(n*m!)`. (*you're welcome to do the math!*).

 This is the worst nightmare for us.
 We needed to reduce the benchmark's size on the runtime (you can use the unbounded benchmark size on the pre-compiled training results, but if the surveillance manager demands runtime evaluation, you can't possibly run the job on every possible benchmark-compare combination).
 RECALL that the benchmark and clients are both tuples of {ClientId, Relevant Symbols S_1, S_2,....S_m}.